linetools/linetools/docs/abscomp.rst

 One can access these attributes with standard . syntax, e.g.::

-   logN = abscomp.logN   # This accesses the logN value from the attrib dict
+   logN = abscomp.logN   # This accesses the logN value from the internal attrib dict

 Inspecting
 ==========